fukamachi/woo/README.md

 # Woo

-Woo is a non-blocking HTTP server written in Common Lisp built on top of [libev](http://software.schmorp.de/pkg/libev.html) and [fast-http](https://github.com/fukamachi/fast-http).
+Woo is a fast non-blocking HTTP server built on top of [libev](http://software.schmorp.de/pkg/libev.html).
+The goal is to be the fastest web server in Common Lisp.

 ## Warning